Tafoni: Distribution

 Tafoni often occur in groups that can riddle a hillside, cliff, or other rock formation.
 They typically develop in siliceous, either coarse-grained (sandstone) or coarsely crystalline (granite), rock types.
 They also have been observed in lacustrine silts, tuffs, and conglomerates.
 They can be found in all climate types, but are most prolific in salt-rich environments, such as deserts and coastal zones.
 They have been found across the Earth, with dramatic forms found in the Jodhpur-Ajmer section of India's Thar Desert, Petra, Jordan, Coastal California, and Australia, and even in the Arctic regions and Antarctica.
 The common factors in the environments in which they are found are high salt concentrations and frequent or occasional desiccating conditions.

-Origin
+Formation

 Many explanations have been proposed for the origin of tafoni.
 They include marine abrasion; wind corrosion; mechanical weathering resulting from short-term temperature variations; chemical weathering of the interior of the rock (core-softening) under a protective crust (case-hardening) followed by mechanical removal of the softened material; biogeochemical weathering by lichens; temperature variations acting on salt efflorescence in coastal regions; and salt weathering.
 Starting in the 1970s, most workers have advocated salt weathering as the primary explanation for the formation of tafoni.
 Currently, tafoni are considered to be polygenetic in origin being the result of complex interaction of physical and chemical weathering processes, which include salt weathering and cyclic wetting and drying.